 Public Service Information

-The Pinal County Elections Department provides professional support of elections by furnishing vote tallying equipment, voting supplies, equipment and administrative assistance.
-We ensure adequate number of voting precincts, along with suitable polling places and qualified personnel to process voters during election day.
-The Elections Department prepares and conducts in a correct, uniform and impartial manner, federal, state, county, city/town, school and special district elections according to Arizona Revised Statutes.
+The Pinal County Elections Department provides professional support for elections by furnishing vote tallying equipment, voting supplies, equipment, and administrative assistance.
+We ensure an adequate number of voting precincts, along with suitable polling places and qualified personnel to process voters during election day.
+The Elections Department prepares and conducts, in a correct, uniform, and impartial manner, federal, state, county, city/town, school, and special district elections according to Arizona Revised Statutes.